 How to Explore Singapore like a Local: Locals introduce their city.

-In today’s MYCITY interview Mar from “Once in a lifetime journey” introduces Singapore where she is living since five years.
+In today’s MYCITY interview Mar from “Once in a lifetime journey” introduces Singapore where she is living for five years.
 Send me an email when you’d like to present your city.

 MAR PAGES, Googler and Travel Blogger